Why Choose Us

 Do you have a passion project or pro bono matter that you love and what is it?

-Right now, I am focused on promoting diversity and inclusion in the SFO office so our office both reflects the diverse and vibrant Bay Area communities we serve and promotes social justice generally by creating a workplace where women and diverse attorneys and staff can thrive and advance diversity and inclusion in the legal industry generally.
+Right now, I am focused on promoting diversity and inclusion in the SFO office so our office both reflects the diverse and vibrant Bay Area communities we serve and promotes social justice generally by creating a workplace where women and diverse lawyers and business professionals can thrive and advance diversity and inclusion in the legal industry generally.

 What do you think sets Perkins Coie apart from its peers?